apaz-cli/daisho/Types.md

 almost certainly explode.

+## Typedefs

+A typedef is a literal stand-in for another type name.
+The compiler literally does a replacement.
+You just reference the type by a different name, another type is not actually created.

 ## Classes

-Classes are literally structs.
-So when you have a struct of ctypes, you have a real C struct.
-A class containing another class is a struct containing another struct, just like you would write it yourself.
-More on structs containing other types later.
+An object is literally a C struct.
+So when you have an object containing members, you literally have a C struct containing those members.
+Likewise, a class containing another class is a struct containing another struct.

+The constraint on this is that a class cannot contain an instance of itself as a member, or a trait it implements as a member, or any other trait where an implementation of that trait contains the class as a member.

+Let n be the size of an instance of the class.
+Let k be the total size of the other members.
+Then if an instance of the class contains itself, its size is `n = n + k`.
+You could say "okay, k is zero.
+The class only contains itself."
+But what use is that?
+Therefore, we disallow a class containing an instance of itself.

 ## Generics

-Generic types are just a stand-in for another type.
+Generic types are a stand-in for another type.
+But unlike typedefs, you can do a lot more with these.
+You can use them for polymorphism.
 You can add generics to methods, classes, and structs.

 ```rust
 // Some classes and traits